juliangruber/multipipe/Readme.md

 Pass a variable number of streams and each will be piped to the next one.

-A stream will be returned that wraps passed in streams in a way that errors will be forwarded and you can write and/or write from it.
+A stream will be returned that wraps passed in streams in a way that errors will be forwarded and you can write to and/or read from it.

 ## Installation